NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/4_auto_api.rst

 Then the class ``__init__`` is overwritten by the new method.
 Here we also use ``docval``, which is described in the next section.

 .. tip::
-    This method is easier, but note your API will be locked to your specification.
+    This approach is easy, but note your API will be locked to your specification.
 If you make changes to your specification there will be corresponding changes to the API, and this is likely to break existing code.
+    Also, monkey patches can be very confusing to someone who is not aware of them.
+Differences between the installed module and the actual behavior of the source code can lead to frustrated developers.
+As such, this approach should be used with great care.
 In the next section we will show you how to create your own custom API that is more robust.